Endoscopic Retrograde Cholangiopancreatography

 Canadian Digestive Health Foundation

-Therapeutic ERCP.
+Understanding ERCP.
 American Society for Gastrointestinal Endoscopy website.
-Available at: http://www.asge.org/patients/patients.aspx?id=398.
-Accessed March 5, 2018.
+Available at: https://www.asge.org/home/for-patients/patient-information/understanding-ercp.
+Accessed January 11, 2021.

 Last reviewed February 2020 by EBSCO Medical Review Board Marcin Chwistek, MD